-30 Minute Healthy Potato Corn Chowder: A simple vegetable chowder that comes together in 30 minutes with pantry staples.
-This creamy soup, full of flavor, yet made with wholesome, low-fat ingredients.
+30 Minute Healthy Potato Corn Chowder is a simple vegetable chowder that comes together in 30 minutes with pantry staples.
+This creamy potato corn soup is full of flavor, yet made with wholesome, low-fat ingredients.

 There is something about winter that makes me want to forgo my jeans, slip into cozy pants and dive head first into comforting, hearty meals.

 But even when craving comfort, I always want my family meals to be made from scratch with wholesome ingredients.
 I love to dig into Creamy Cheesy Chicken and Rice, Parmesan Chicken Pasta, or Baked Ziti.

 And in the dead of winter, nothing screams comfort to me like a hearty bowl of soup.